userfrosting/learn/pages/09.routes-and-controllers/05.client-input/docs.md

 echo $params['user_name'];
 ```

->>>>> Again, browsers typically send data from `POST` requests through the message body, but this does not mean that message body and POST are equivalent concepts.
+[notice=note]Again, browsers typically send data from `POST` requests through the message body, but this does not mean that message body and POST are equivalent concepts.[/notice]

 ### Uploaded Files